AlexRFarnes/react-graphql-todo-app/README.md

 # React GraphQL Todo App

-> A CRUD React app for todos that uses a custom GraphQL api built with [Hasura.io](https://hasura.io/) and the [Apollo GraphQL](https://www.apollographql.com/) library to perform all the GraphQL operations.
+> A CRUD React app for todos that uses a custom GraphQL api.

 ## Table of contents